xstar97/AppScriptBasics/README.md

 [youtubeLikes.gs](https://github.com/Xstar97/AppScriptBasics/blob/main/youtube/YouTubeLikes.gs)

+go to services section and add youtube data v3

-do a quick read and some minor edits if you need to before executing it... most of the variables are situated at the top. once done and excuted, refresh page and viola the title changed and has added this.(the view counter had been removed)
+do a quick read and some minor edits if you need to before executing it... most of the variables are situated at the top. once done and excuted, google will ask you to auth the script so make sure to use the google account that runs the channel...so be advised that brand google accounts do not work with app script at all.
+Refresh the page and viola the title changed and has added this.(the view counter had been removed)

 ![likes counter](https://github.com/Xstar97/AppScriptBasics/blob/a112ed56ebeb9d64803e55af9348aff722797fcb/youtube/likes%20and%20dislikes.png?raw=true)